allpix-squared/allpix-squared/src/modules/ProjectionPropagation/README.md

 Depending on the parameter `diffuse_deposit`, deposited charge carriers in a sensor region without electric field are either not propagated, or a single, three-dimensional diffusion step prior to the propagation of these charge carriers, corresponding to the `integration_time` is enabled.
 Charge carriers diffusing into the electric field will be placed at the border between the undepleted and the depleted regions with the corresponding offset in time and then be propagated to the sensor surface.

-The charge carrier life time can be simulated using the doping concentration of the sensor.
+The charge carrier lifetime can be simulated using the doping concentration of the sensor.
 The recombination model is selected via the `recombination_model` parameter, the default value `none` is equivalent to not simulating finite lite times.
 This feature can only enabled if a doping profile has been loaded for the respective detector using the DopingProfileReader module.
 This module only supports doping profiles of type **constant**.
 The doping-dependent charge carrier lifetime is determined once and the survival probability is calculated by drawing a random number from an uniform distribution with $`0 \leq r \leq 1`$ and comparing it to the expression $`t/\tau`$, where $`t`$ is the total propagation time of the charge carrier to the sensor surface.
 Charge carriers which would recombine before reaching the surface are removed from the simulation.